infinum/rails-handbook/Databases/SQL/General.md

 All query examples will be compatible with **PostgreSQL standard**.

-SQL keywords are formatted in all-capitals to make them stand out from the text, as in **SELECT**.
+SQL keywords are formatted in all capitals to make them stand out from the text, as in **SELECT**.

-SQL tables and columns, are spelled in lowercase, and words are separated by underscores, as in `users`, `first_name`.
+SQL tables and columns are spelled in lowercase, and words are separated by underscores, as in `users`, `first_name`.

 It would make your life easier if you align and format a query you currently working on.
 It would be easier to debug and identify parts of the query.

 SQL is correctly pronounced "ess-cue-ell", not "see-quell".

 In the context of database-related usage, the word index refers to an ordered collection of information.
-The preferred plural of this word is indexes.
+The preferred plural of this word is *indexes*.

 ## SQL Playground Database

-We setup a PostgreSQL database instance that you can use to test you queries.
+We set up a PostgreSQL database instance that you can use to test your queries.
 The credentials are stored in our **1Password**.